TREASURIES-Traders send down yields on lower stocks, global virus concerns

 By Ross Kerber

-April 20 (Reuters) - Investors sent most U.S. Treasury yields lower on Tuesday as they moved out of stocks and eyed challenges many countries still face from the COVID-19 pandemic.
+April 20 (Reuters) - Most U.S. Treasury yields fell on Tuesday as investors moved out of stocks and eyed challenges many countries still face from the COVID-19 pandemic.

-Tufts University economist Brian Bethune said the lower yields stood in contrast with their level close to 1.8% on March 30 and showed investors worried that public health gains against the virus have stalled in Brazil, Canada and other countries.
+Tufts University economist Brian Bethune said the lower yields stood in contrast with their level close to 1.8% on March 30, reflecting worries that public health gains against the coronavirus have stalled in Brazil, Canada and other countries.

-Even though the U.S. economic recovery looks strong, Bethune said, "There's a repricing of what the international environment is going to look like."
+"There's a repricing of what the international environment is going to look like," even though the U.S. economic recovery looks strong, Bethune said.

 The benchmark yield remained above its multi-week low of 1.528% reached April 15.
 Investors will watch the results of a $24 billion auction of 20-year bonds by the U.S. Treasury set for Wednesday.

-A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations, was at 141 basis points, about 4 basis points lower than Monday's close.
+A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations, was at 140.80 basis points, about 1 basis point lower than Monday's close.

-The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was down less than a basis point at 0.1532%.
+The two-year US2YT=RR U.S. Treasury yield was down less than a basis point at 0.153%.

+In the overnight repurchase market, the repo rate fell to 0.1% USONRP= on Tuesday from 0.3% the previous session, weighed down by the influx of cash from government state enterprises Fannie Mae, Ginnie Mae and Freddie Mac.

+Each month, around the 18th, Fannie, Freddie and Ginnie invest cash in the repo market during the period when they receive mortgage payments from homeowners, until they make their principal and interest payments on the 24th to the mortgage-backed security holder.

 Price